cwalsh/api_canon/README.md

 # API Canon

+Because API documentation should show you, not tell you.

 [![Build Status](https://travis-ci.org/cwalsh/api_canon.png?branch=master)](https://travis-ci.org/cwalsh/api_canon)

 ## Introduction
 API Canon is a tool for programatically documenting Ruby on Rails APIs with example usage.
+It supports Rails 2, 3 and 4.

 ## Installation and usage
 If you're using bundler, then put this in your Gemfile: